pankhuridata/Alteryx/README.md

 - Now, let us identify the top directors who have directed the highest number of movies or TV shows according to the netflix library.
 -

 <img width="230" alt="image" src="https://github.com/pankhuridata/Netflix-Using_Alteryx/assets/109762146/131a1b3b-2050-4f69-bbd9-a99828674b93">

+### How old is the content in the Netflix library?

+- Netflix’s success lies in promoting a mix of both ‘old-fashioned’ content and radical advancements.

+### What is the target audience of Netflix?
+-

+Some ratings are only applicable to Movies, such as PG-13, PG, NC-17, and UR.
+The largest groups of target audience are Adults and Teenagers, aligning with TV-MA & R ratings for adults and TV-14 & PG-13 ratings for teens — 4 in 5 most common ratings of Netflix content.

+### How long is the content in Netflix library?

+### Which genre is more popular?

+- Netflix offers a range of genres to subscribers, and it would be interesting to analyze this feature.
+One thing to notice is that most of Movie content falls into multiple genres.